trickstercache/trickster/README.md

 ### Proxy Feature Highlights

-* A unique and powerful [Application Load Balancer](./docs/alb.md) for Time Series and generic HTTP endpoints, with [pool autodiscovery](./docs/alb-autodiscovery.md) from Kubernetes, DNS or a member file
+* A unique and powerful [Application Load Balancer](./docs/alb.md) for Time Series and generic HTTP endpoints, with [pool autodiscovery](./docs/alb-autodiscovery.md) from Kubernetes, Consul, Nomad, DNS, an HTTP endpoint or a member file
 * [Supports TLS](./docs/tls.md) and HTTP/2 for frontend termination and backend origination
+* [AWS SigV4](./docs/aws.md) request signing for origins that require it, such as Amazon Managed Service for Prometheus
 * Offers several options for a [caching layer](./docs/caches.md), including in-memory, filesystem, Redis and bbolt
 * [Highly customizable](./docs/configuring.md), using simple yaml configuration settings, [down to the HTTP Path](./docs/paths.md)
 * Per-backend and per-path [CORS response policies](./docs/cors.md)